freesewing/freesewing/markdown/dev/reference/macros/cutonfold/en.md

 ## Notes

+### Place outside `complete`

+The `cutonfold` macro should be placed outside of `complete` blocks in the part's draft method.

+This is because it provides information about the part's foldline and possible grainline, information that is always needed by the cutting layout regardless of whether `complete` details and graphics are shown on the pattern.

+The `cutonfold` macro will automatically show or hide the cut on fold indicator based on the `complete` setting.

 ### It's safe to use a corner of your pattern part for this

 Since this is typically used on corners, the generated cut-on-fold indicator